 Ice cream is traditionally made in three distinct steps that you can also complete at home.
 This method is much more time-consuming and requires a watchful eye and the right timing – otherwise you risk curdling or burning your base!
 It begins by heating milk, cream, and sugar until the sugar dissolves and then allowing the mix to cool.
 For a richer-tasting ice cream (French-style), the hot cream-sugar mixture can be whisked into egg yolks.

-With the liquid cool and any flavors added (i.e. vanilla) it’s time to freeze.
-An ice cream machine is ideal for this method as long as you are looking to make a large batch and thought to freeze the bowl.
+Once the liquid cools and flavors are added, it’s time to freeze.
+If you’re looking to make a large batch, an ice cream machine is ideal.
 You can also use a freezer and hand mixer to whip up a fluffy ice cream over the course of a few hours.
-(Make sure you warm up your muscles because it’ll get progressively more tedious to mix!)
-After the hardening process, you will have ice cream that is ready to scoop and enjoy - a well-deserved treat after all that work!
+Just make sure you warm up your muscles because it’ll get progressively more tedious to mix!
+After the hardening process, you will have ice cream that is ready to scoop and enjoy – a well-deserved treat after all that work!

-Of course, this method only works if you have an available ice cream maker and are making a large batch of one flavor.
+The downside of the ice cream maker method is that you’ll end up with a large batch of one flavor.
 You’ll also need to plan in advance by freezing the bowl and equipment, plus be prepared to clean up a sticky mess at the end of it all.
 Not exactly ideal for a quick and easy homemade ice cream recipe.

-While standard ice cream machines are a one-trick pony, our soon-to-be-released rapid freezing appliance produces a variety of frozen confections and frozen beverages so you can feed all of your frozen treat cravings in no time.
-Whether your perfect night in requires a bowl of chocolate ice cream or a boozy frozen cocktail, the ColdSnap Machine can churn out a selection of frozen goodies all night long.
+While standard ice cream machines are a one-trick pony, our soon-to-be-released instant ice cream machine produces a variety of frozen confections and frozen beverages so you can feed all of your frozen treat cravings in no time.
+Whether your idea of dessert perfection requires a bowl of chocolate ice cream or a boozy frozen cocktail, the ColdSnap machine can churn out a selection of frozen goodies all night long.